 Find What Works for You

 Weight training, TargitFit classes, kickboxing, aerobics, yoga, Pilates, rowing, Tai Chi, and a myriad of different outdoor activities including rock climbing and mountain biking.
-It can be overwhelming to decide between so many different exercises and types of workouts, but you don’t need to do them all.
+With all that and more to choose from, it can be overwhelming to decide, but you don’t need to do them all.
 Pick a handful that interest you most and give them a go, but do try to make sure that, between them all, they address the four types of exercise.
 Once you’ve tried several, you can pick three or four you like the best and that your body responds to the most.

 In an interview with Shape magazine, Kate Hudson revealed that, though her body responds best to Pilates and she loves doing it, her workout regimen also includes biking, walking, and boxing.
 Additionally, because she travels so much, workout apps are her secret weapon to keep exercise in her schedule no matter what else is going on in her life.
 Hudson favors QE2, Hot5, and Sworkit, but there are tons out there and more being developed every day.
 Don’t want to wade through the entire vast lot of them?
 That’s OK.
 PC Mag did the homework for you and came up with a list of the 25 best ones.
 Bonus–many of them are free.